Veneration of Mary in the Catholic Church: Catholic saints and veneration of Mary

 Roman Catholic devotions have relied on the writings of numerous saints throughout history who have attested to the central role of Mary in God's plan of salvation.

-Early saints included Irenaeus of Lyons in the 2nd century who was perhaps the earliest of the Church Fathers to write systematically about the Virgin Mary, and he set out a forthright account of her role in the economy of salvation.Ambrose of Milan (339–397) based the veneration of Mary not only on her virginity but also on her extraordinary courage.
+Early saints included Irenaeus of Lyons in the 2nd century who was perhaps the earliest of the Church Fathers to write systematically about the Virgin Mary, and he set out a forthright account of her role in the economy of salvation.
+Ambrose of Milan (339–397) based the veneration of Mary not only on her virginity but also on her extraordinary courage.

 In the Middle Ages, Bernhard of Clairvaux highlighted her virginity and humility as the basis for her veneration.
 A particularly significant contribution to Mariology came from John Duns Scotus who in the 13th century defended the doctrine of the Immaculate Conception.
 Scotus identified the key theological foundations which led to the declaration of the dogma of Immaculate Conception centuries later.

 In the 16th century, Ignatius of Loyola instructed the Jesuits to preserve Madonna della Strada, which was later enshrined in the Church of the Gesu in Rome.
 Filippo Neri, a contemporary of Ignatius, is credited with the innovation of daily Marian devotions during the month of May.

-In his classic book The Glories of Mary, Alphonsus Liguori explained how God gave Mary to mankind as the "Gate of Heaven", quoting Bonaventure, "No one can enter Heaven unless by Mary, as though through a door."
+In his book The Glories of Mary, Alphonsus Liguori explained how God gave Mary to mankind as the "Gate of Heaven", quoting Bonaventure, "No one can enter Heaven unless by Mary, as though through a door."
 Louis de Montfort's book True Devotion to Mary synthesized many of the writings of earlier saints.
 His approach of "total consecration to Jesus Christ through Mary" had a strong impact on Marian devotion both in popular piety and in the spirituality of religious institutes.